xaravind/k8s-resources/k8s.md

 ---

+Your notes on **Kubernetes Resources** are very well-structured, practical, and easy to follow — especially for beginners and intermediate users.
+You've explained key concepts using examples, best practices, and clear YAML snippets.
+Well done!

+---

+### ✅ Feedback Summary

+#### **Strengths:**

+* 🔹 **Clarity**: Definitions are clear and concise.
+* 🔹 **Real-world relevance**: Practical examples and command-line instructions are excellent.
+* 🔹 **Structure**: Organized with bullet points, headings, and markdown styling that makes it easy to read.
+* 🔹 **Best practices**: Great that you're including these for each resource — very helpful!

+---

 ## k8s-resources

+## What Are Kubernetes Resources?

+In Kubernetes, **resources** are the building blocks used to deploy, manage, and scale applications.
+These include objects like **pods, services, deployments, config maps, secrets**, and more.

+Each resource serves a specific role in defining the **desired state** of your application and the **infrastructure logic** needed to support it.

 ### 1. **Namespace**

 A **Namespace** is a way to **divide a Kubernetes cluster into isolated environments**.
 Think of it as a separate workspace where you can group related resources like pods, services, and deployments.

+- Isolated Project where you can create resources to related to your project.

 ---